Presto - Testing Instruments

 Calibration

-• Use standard buffer solutions (usually pH 4, 7, and 10).
+• Use the standard buffer solution (normally pH 4, 7 and 10).

-• Calibrate using the meter’s built-in options.
+• Calibrate with the meter's integrated functions.

 Measurement